 If you want to read more about Japanese websites, here is a great article from RWS about this subject with nice examples of website adaptation like Starbucks.

-We took this example to show you how important it is to operate a target market strategy by not presenting your content to all your potential customers the same way.
+We took this example to show you how important it is to operate a target market strategy by not presenting your content to all your potential customers in the same way.

 Chances are that if your target audience is big enough, part of it will be receptive to your content while another one might not be.

-Here, this example shows that just a simple translation would not have worked, they had to create a different website that fit Japanese’s desire for information.
+Here, this example shows that just a simple translation would not have worked, they had to create a different website that fit the Japanese’s desire for information.

 It’s important to understand who is your target and how to appeal to them.